lume/lume/packages/lume/README.md

 ## About

-Lume gives you general-purpose HTML Elements for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.
+LUME gives you general-purpose HTML Elements for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.

 Find out more on [lume.io](//lume.io)!